Nsikan56/Nsikan56/README.md

 # 👋 Hi, I’m Nsikan (Kan)

 Welcome to my GitHub!
 I'm a data enthusiast with a background in Industrial Mathematics and a Master’s in Big Data Analytics from Trent University.
-I love building smart, real-world tools that bring data to life — blending machine learning, dashboards, and storytelling to uncover what the numbers are really saying.
+I love building smart, real-world tools that bring data to life, blending machine learning, dashboards, and storytelling to uncover what the numbers are really saying.

 ### 🔬 What I'm Working On
 - Helping football clubs make smarter recruitment decisions with ML-powered player fit models